 This model was one of the best performers in this regard of all the gaiters we tested and we didn't experience any major debris seepage that hindered our adventures.
 It even edges out the much more burly models when it comes to keeping the crud at bay.

 This gaiter is remarkably waterproof and supremely breathable.
 However, if you're not careful, you'll kick a hole in them with your crampons on your first day out.
 This gaiter will not be as forgiving of clumsy footwork as other high models so practicing your technical stepping will keep them looking good for longer (and just might save your life).
 For most other purposes they will withstand all the normal wear and tear that gaiters could be expected to encounter.

 We particularly liked the beefy rubber instep strap, which uses a velcro closure as opposed to a buckle system.
 One less thing to break, which does happen surprisingly often with other models.

 Ease of Attachment

 The Rab Latok Alpine is a supremely well-crafted and well-designed gaiter.
-This is the type of accessory that feels like it was designed by people who actually use it, and Rab seems to be eclipsing the old standard bearer of gaiter technology, Outdoor Research, with their new and exciting options.
+This is the type of accessory that feels like it is designed by people who actually use it.
 It's one of the most waterproof and breathable gaiters that we tested, and if you've been leaning towards the I-don't-wear-gaiters-anymore camp lately, these might just bring you back into the fold.